claus-e-andersen/clanElectrons/README.md

 (both "exact" and by parameters).
 Aimed for applications within radiotherapy dosimetry and comparisons with ICRU-37 and ICRU-90 publications.

-# Main references:
+## Main references:
 - ICRU-90: Key data for ionizing-radiation dosimetry: Measurement standards and applications (2014/2016).
 - DENSITY EFFECT FOR THE IONIZATION LOSS OF CHARGED PARTICLES IN VARIOUS SUBSTANCES by R. M. STERNHEIMER (Brookhaven), M. J. BERGER (NBS) and S. M. SELTZER (NBS).
-ATOMIC DATA AND NUCLEAR DATA TABLES 30,26 l-27 1 ( 1984)
+ATOMIC DATA AND NUCLEAR DATA TABLES 30,26 l-27 1 ( 1984).
-- G4DensityEffectCalculator.cc by Matthew Strait <straitm@umn.edu> 2019
+- G4DensityEffectCalculator.cc for Geant4 by Matthew Strait <straitm@umn.edu> 2019.

 ## Applications:
 You specify Z, A, I, density and other material parameters and the package has functions for computation